Rollye James

 Rochelle "Rollye" James is an American radio talk show host.
 She hosted The Rollye James Show nationally and on international shortwave on WWCR from 2000 to 2011.
 Rollye revived her show, broadcasting weeknights 10p.m.–midnight, via live stream and podcast on June 19, 2013.
 It is now broadcast currently on WGN 720 in Chicago and on the web.
 She is also the author of "What Am I Doing Here? (when everything I want is somewhere else)", a motivational book punctuated with numerous historical radio anecdotes published by Nickajack Press.
 Rollye James was also a guest host on Coast to Coast AM on Friday and Monday nights for several months in 2000, which helped increase the audience for her own show.

-Show content

-Many listeners find the most interesting facet of the show being James willingness to tackle most any issue a caller might raise.
-It's likely that instead of politics, a given listen to the program will produce a discussion about the history of Top 40 radio, or James' passion for obscure soul music, which are two categories where she is a recognized expert.

-Bumper music

-In 2006, Wired Magazine cited The Rollye James Show as having "the best bumper music".
-In 2005, Philadelphia City Paper bestowed a similar award.

 Career

 Los Angeles

 In Los Angeles, James worked at KPOL (AM) in 1979; KMPC and KHTZ in 1980, and later at KGIL and KLAC.
 She went back to KMPC in 1990 then and KFI (AM) until 1991, both also in Los Angeles.